Jonish99/pands-problem-sheet/README.md

 ### 3. Experiment with python code

-    num =  4 a number to be input
-    guess = 3 a reasonable guess, in reality a number between num/2 and num Sqrt =  (num/guess – guess)/2
+    num =  16 a number to be input guess = 8 a reasonable guess, in reality a number between num/2 and num Sqrt =  (num/guess – guess)/2
     To repeated in a loop
     While i < 50
         guess =  (num/guess – guess)/2
         i+1
     The program requires a guess, which can’t be hard coded.
 For this program it is half of the original number, depending on the number, the root and the degree of accuracy required, the programme will need to stop a some point.
 The example above gives a finite number of iterations.
 Easier on the processor would be to determine a level of accuracy by the size of the fraction returned and compare it to the previous interaction.
 The following snippet references: (python, 2021),(Break, Continue, and Pass Statements in For and While Loops | DigitalOcean, 2021)

     If abs(prevGuess – guessRoot) < .00001:
         Break
     Else
         prevGuess = guessRoot

-    In the final program I have used a while True (Python While Loops, 2021) loop inside the function which returns the value when the above condition has been met.
+    In the final program I have used a while True loop (Python While Loops, 2021) inside the function which returns the programme final approximation when the above condition has been met.